 Turner: The Life Behind the Paintings

 If you enjoy the works of J.M.W.
-Turner (as I do) and want to know more about him, I suggest reading Franny Moyle's Turner: The Extraordinary Life & Momentous Times of J.M.W.
-Turner (New York: Penguin Press, 2016).
-It's a detailed and comprehensive book about Turner's life, art, personality, and career.
-This post is about some of the things I learned from the book.
+Turner and want to know more about him, I suggest reading Franny Moyle’s comprehensive book about his life and art.